 The tutorial below explains how to configure your WordPress Reading Settings.

-This brings up the ‘Reading Settings’ page in your web browser …
+The ‘Reading Settings’ page will load in your web browser …

 (WordPress – Reading Settings)